agnescameron/blog/_posts/2024-12-12-satellite.md

  -->
 <span class="marginnote">
 	<img src="{{ '/img/bellingcat/sky-spectrum.png' | prepend: site.baseurl }}"/>
-	graph showing the spectral signature of blue sky, showing high reflectance in the blue part of the light spectrum (source: Wikipedia)
+	graph showing the spectral signature of blue sky, showing high reflectance in the blue part of the light spectrum (Wikipedia)
 </span>

 In order to match up what we're seeing in the satellite image to the material we are interested in, we want to look at what's called the 'spectral signature' of kaolinite.
 A spectral signature is a graph that shows, for a particular material, what proportion of different wavelengths of light you would expect to be reflected.
 For example, the 'spectral signature' of 'blue sky' reflects a lot of light around the 'blue light' wavelength.
 Light that isn't blue gets absorbed, meaning that when you are looking at the sky, it's blue light that's reaching your eyes -- resulting in a blue colour.